A 12 week public consultation is being held on the draft Hawick Conservation Area Appraisal and Management Plan.

 The consultation is open from 20 March to 14 June, with an online survey available where you can give your feedback.

-Paper copies of the draft plan and the consultation survey will be available at Council Headquarters in Newtown St Boswells, as well as at the drop in sessions.
+Paper copies of the draft plan and the consultation survey are available at Council Headquarters in Newtown St Boswells, as well as at the drop-in sessions.

 Written responses may be submitted by: